 Once you have a list of a few orthodontists, do a little research.
 Find out about the person’s educational background, where he or she went to school, and what kinds of continuing education or specialty training the doctor’s had.
-Before you set up a consultation with an orthodontist, make sure he or she is a licensed member of the American Association of Orthodontists.
+Before you set up a consultation with an orthodontist, make sure he or she is a licensed member of the American Association of Orthodontists and most importantly a board certified orthodontist.
 This ensures the doctors remains up to date on the newest and most effective clinical procedures.

 Get a consultation from more than one office

 Orthodontists have different treatment styles, so getting a consultation from more than one office is a great idea.
 Some may offer specific orthodontic treatment options or products that others may not.
 Compare the length of recommended treatment time with the cost of that treatment.

 It’s also important to feel comfortable with your orthodontist.
 Does he or she have a pleasant chairside manner?
 Do you feel like the doctor really pays attention to your concerns?
 Is the staff friendly and helpful?